WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 + Create the file named DOCKER_CMMDLINE_OPTION and populate it with run options of '-i --tty'.
 This file preserves these options to ensure a terminal can be attached to the Component's derivative container and reflect a tty interface without having to specify them on every ```dlw run``` command.
   + Ex: ```echo '-i --tty' > ~/project/xproject/component/ycomponent/context/run/DOCKER_CMMDLINE_OPTION```
 + Create containers for all Components and run them deferring terminal attachment.
   + Ex: ```dlw run -d``` Constructs a container from the ycomponent image and runs it.
-Should output the Docker GUID for the newly constructed and running container.
+Should output the Docker&reg; GUID for the newly constructed and running container.
 + Attach a Project's active container terminal instances to either a new or an existing tmux session.
   + Ex: ```dlw tmux``` Creates a tmux session named 'xproject' with a single active tty session for container derived from 'ycomponent'.
 + Use [tmux](http://tmux.sourceforge.net/) attach command to connect to tmux session.